n1ru4l/graphql-live-query/README.md

 }
 ```

-A legitimate resource identifier would be `User:1`, `User:2`, `User:dfsg12`.
+Legitimate resource identifiers could be `User:1`, `User:2`, `User:dfsg12`.
 Where the string after the first colon describes the id of the resource.

-Practical example:
+In case a resource has become stale it can be invalidated using the `InMemoryLiveQueryStore.invalidate` method, which results in all operations that select a given resource to be scheduled for re-execution.

+**Practical example:**

 ```js
 // somewhere inside a mutation resolver